LTomer/vsts-environment-variables/README.md

-# Environment-Variables
+# Environment-Variables (TFS Custom task)

-Custom TFS task.
+This custom task will print the environment variable build agent.